 The Company uses the treasury stock method to calculate earnings (loss) per share.
 Basic earnings (loss) per common share is computed by dividing net income (loss) available to common shareholders by the weighted average number of common shares outstanding for the period.
 To calculate diluted earnings per share, all options and warrants whose average exercise price is less than or equal to the average share price for the year are assumed to be exercised.
-Also under this method, certain shares considered contingently issuable, such as escrowed shares subject to release based on performance criteria, are excluded from the calculation of weighted average common shares.
-For the year ended September 30, 2014, potentially dilutive common shares (relating to outstanding options) totaling 250,000 (September 30, 2013 - 250,000) were not included in the computation of loss per share because their effect was anti-dilutive.
+Also under this method, certain shares are considered contingently issuable, such as escrowed shares subject to release based on performance criteria, are excluded from the calculation of weighted average common shares.
+For the quarter ended March 31, 2015, potentially dilutive common shares (relating to options and warrants outstanding at year end) totaling 1,450,000 (March 31, 2014 - 250,000) were not included in the computation of loss per share because their effect was anti-dilutive.
 Therefore, diluted loss per share is the same as basic loss per share.